jazzband/wagtailmenus/docs/source/rendering_menus/template_tag_reference.rst

 No         ``bool``             ``False``
 =========  ===================  =============

 When using the ``flat_menu`` tag, wagtailmenus identifies the 'current site', and attempts to find a menu for that site, matching the ``handle`` provided.
 By default, if no menu is found for the current site, nothing is rendered.
-However, if ``fall_back_to_default_site_menus=True`` is provided, wagtailmenus will search search the 'default' site (In the CMS, this will be the site with the '**Is default site**' checkbox ticked) for a menu with the same handle, and use that instead before giving up.
+However, if ``fall_back_to_default_site_menus=True`` is provided, wagtailmenus will search the 'default' site (in the CMS, this will be the site with the '**Is default site**' checkbox ticked) for a menu with the same handle and, if found, use that instead before giving up.

 The default value can be changed to ``True`` by utilising the :ref:`FLAT_MENUS_FALL_BACK_TO_DEFAULT_SITE_MENUS` setting.